 AE 590 SEMINAR SERIES

-All MS and MENG graduate students must register in the seminar course, AE 590, and must attend all seminars each semester while earning their graduate degrees in Aerospace Engineering.
+All MS and MENG graduate students must register in the seminar course, AE 590, and must attend 10 seminars each semester while earning their graduate degrees in Aerospace Engineering.
 All PhD students must enroll in AE 590 prior their qualifying exam, and then must enroll for an additional four consecutive semesters of AE 590 after passing the qualifying exam.
 Please review these additional AE 590 course policies.

 The Aerospace Engineering Department conducts annual reviews of all students enrolled in the graduate program.
 At the end of the spring semester, all graduate students are asked to provide information about their academic and research progress.
 This information is reviewed by their advisor and the Graduate Policy Committee.
 Students are informed in writing of the results of their review.